-Applied Science in Cardiorespiratory Care Applied Science in Clinical Sonography Applied Science in Radiologic Technology Dental Assistant with Expanded Functions Medical Billing and Coding Nursing Office Systems in Medical Secretary Pharmacy Technician
+Applied Science in Cardiorespiratory Care

+Applied Science in Clinical Sonography

+Applied Science in Radiologic Technology

+Business Administration in Entrepreneurship1

+Dental Assistant with Expanded Functions

+Leadership in Public Security1

+Medical Billing and Coding

+Nursing

+Office Systems in Medical Secretary

+Pharmacy Technician

-Business Administration with major in Accounting Business Administration with major in Healthcare Management Business Administration with major in Project Management Business Administration with major in Social Media Marketing Criminal Justice with major in Cyber Crimes Criminal Justice with major in Forensic Investigation Network Technology and Applications Development Sciences in Nursing Sciences in Nursing (RN to BSN)
+Business Administration with major in Accounting1 Business Administration with major in Finance1 Business Administration with major in Healthcare Management Business Administration with major in Human Resources1 Business Administration with major in Project Management1 Business Administration with major in Social Media Marketing1 Criminal Justice with major in Cyber Crimes Criminal Justice with major in Forensic Investigation Network Technology and Applications Development1 Sciences in Nursing Sciences in Nursing (RN to BSN) Science in Psychology

-Business Administration in Digital Marketing Education with Specialty in Assessment and Effectiveness Information Technology Science in Nursing with Specialty in Education Science in Nursing with Specialty in Medical-Surgical and Role in Education Science in Nursing with Specialty in Medical-Surgical and Role in Management and Executive Leadership
+Business Administration with specialty in Digital Marketing Business Administration with specialty in Human Resources1 Education with specialty in Assessment and Effectiveness Industrial Organizational Psychology

+Science in Nursing with specialty in Medical-Surgical and Role in Education

+Science in Nursing with specialty in Medical-Surgical and Role in Management and Executive Leadership1

+Some courses for some of these programs may be offered through distance education.
+1Available on ground and online.